Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_titanic/titanic.md

 ![](assets/vhol-dc.gif)

+If you had an existing Hex org and did not create one via Partner Connect please follow [Hex documentation](https://learn.hex.tech/docs/connect-to-data/data-connections/data-connections-introduction) on creating a Snowflake connection.

 ## Write the data back to Snowflake
 Duration: 5

-Let's write the data into the new Snowflake instance.
+Now that you have the Hex project, let's write the data into the new Snowflake instance.
 To do this, we'll use one of Hex's utility cells called the [writeback cell](https://learn.hex.tech/docs/logic-cell-types/writeback-cells).
 What this cell does is exactly what it sounds like, writes data back to a database.
 If you hover your mouse under the header "Write data back to database" an element to add a new cell will appear.
 Click on this element to see a panel of all the different cell types available and you'll find writeback under utilities.

 ![](assets/vhol-add-write.gif)

 Using this cell is quite simple.
 First we'll need choose the source data from the dataframes currently in the project that we want to write back into Snowflake.
 The first dataframe we'll want to write back is our `titanic` dataframe, so we'll choose `titanic` from our list.
 The next step is to select our Snowflake connection as the warehouse that we want to write the data to.
 Once complete, we'll choose the database and schema, then we can name our table.
 For the database, choose `PC_HEX_DB` and use the `PUBLIC` schema.
 For the table name, use `TITANIC_DATA`.
-Here is an example, ensure to appropriately name your table `TITIANIC_DATA`
+Here is an example, ensure to appropriately name your table `TITIANIC_DATA`.

 ![](assets/vhol-writeback.gif)

+*NOTE:* If you did not come from Partner Connect you will not see the `PC_HEX_DB` database and `PUBLIC` schema.
+You can create or use an existing database and schema.

 To write the data back to our database, we'll want to enable the cell by clicking on the disabled button in the top right corner and selecting `Logic session`.
 To initiate the writeback, run the cell.